Safety and Quality of Drinkable Water

 Water Lab Closures

-Grays Harbor County Drinking Water Laboratory we will be closed and not accepting any samples on the following dates:
+On the following dates, Grays Harbor County Drinking Water Laboratory we will be closed and not accepting any samples:

 LAB CLOSED ON ALL FRIDAYS. - Samples will not be accepted on the dates indicated above.

-Sample bottles may be obtained and paid for from the reception desk at the Grays Harbor County Public Services Department located on the 3rd floor of the County Administration Building in Montesano, 100 W Broadway; 8:00am-4:30pm M-F, Closed daily from 12-1pm.
+New/empty sample bottles may be obtained and paid for from the reception desk at the Grays Harbor County Public Services Department located on the 3rd floor of the County Administration Building in Montesano, 100 W Broadway, Suite 31; 9:00am-4:30pm M-F, Closed daily from 8-9am & 12-1pm.

 Drinking Water Sample Drop off times: